Convention to propose amendments to the United States Constitution: Convention of States Project

 The conservative group Citizens for Self-Governance (CSG) is engaged in an ongoing effort to call an Article V Convention.
 Through its "Convention of States Project", CSG is seeking "to urge and empower state legislators to call a convention of states."
 CSG states that it initiated the Convention of States project "for the purpose of stopping the runaway power of the federal government."
 Mark Levin has supported CSG's efforts to a call a convention for the purpose of proposing amendments to the constitution.

 In December 2013, nearly 100 legislators from 32 states met at Mount Vernon to talk about how to call a convention of states.
 According to Slate, "The meeting lasted four hours, ending when legislators agreed to meet again in the spring of 2014.
 That’s the most progress anyone’s made in decades toward a states-first constitutional amendment campaign."

 In February 2014, U.S. Senator Tom Coburn announced that after his retirement from Congress, he would focus on promoting the Convention of States to state legislatures.
 In December 2015, Marco Rubio endorsed CSG's efforts to a call an Article V Convention.
 In January 2016, Texas Governor Greg Abbott called for a Convention of States to restrict the power of the federal government.
 In June 2017, former U.S. Senator and former Heritage Foundation president Jim DeMint announced his role as a senior adviser for the Convention of States project.

 In September 2016, CSG held a simulated convention to propose amendments to the United States Constitution in Williamsburg, Virginia.
 An assembly of 137 delegates representing every state gathered to conduct a simulated convention.
 The simulated convention passed amendments relating to six topics, including requiring the states to approve any increase in the national debt, imposing term limits, restricting the scope of the Commerce Clause, limiting the power of federal regulations, requiring a supermajority to impose federal taxes and repealing the 16th Amendment, and giving the states the power to abrogate any federal law, regulation, or executive order.
+In August 2023, CSG held a simulated Article V convention in Williamsburg.

-As of 2025, CSG's application for a Convention of States has been passed in 19 states.
+As of 2025, CSG's application for a Convention of States had been passed in 19 states.
+34 states are required for a convention to be called.